LCC-CIT/CS235AM-Demos/README.md

     	* v3: Same as v2, but fragments are loaded programmatically instead of statically
   * RpsFragDemo
   * Fragment Demo - Vocab: Uses the ListFragment class rather than fragments defined in .axml
-  * This a modified version of the source code for the Xamarin Fragment Walkthrough.
-It has been updated to work with the latest (circa 2017) version of Xamarin.Android and it loads different UI layouts based on orientation rather than screen size.
+  * FragmentsWalkthrough_port+land - This a modified version of the source code for the Xamarin Fragment Walkthrough.
+It has been updated to work with the 2017 version of Xamarin.Android and it loads different UI layouts based on orientation rather than screen size.
     * Honeycomb is the project that deomonstrates the use of fragments on devices running Android 3.1 (Honeycomb) or higher.
     * SupportLibFragments is the project that shows how to use fragments with a support package for devices running Android 1.6 (Donut) or higher.
 * __Apps that use an SQLite Database and SQLite.Net ORM__